Carlos-A-P/room-homepage/README.md

 }
 ```

 - The most difficult part was adding animation to my header image.
-I didn't want to do the same as my slides where I had to make seperate elements for each slide.
-So instead, I gave my parent div for header a set hieght and was able to give it animations by changing its display and adding a setTimeout()
+I didn't want to do the same as my slides where I had to make separate elements for each slide.
+So instead, I gave my parent div for header a set height and was able to give it animations by changing its display and adding a setTimeout()

 ```JavaScript
 // next/previous controls